-The coherence between subsequent static models can be established by embedding each of the countable sets in an appropriate continuum.
-For example the whole Hilbert space can be embedded in its Gelfand triple.
+The cohesion between subsequent static models can be established by embedding each of the countable sets in an appropriate continuum and enforcing coherence via a continuous function.
+As a first step, the whole Hilbert space can be embedded in its Gelfand triple.
 The enumerators of the base vectors of the separable Hilbert space or of a subspace can also be embedded in a corresponding continuum.
-In the reference Hilbert space that continuum is formed by the values of the enumerators that enumerate a corresponding orthonormal base of the Gelfand triple15.
+In the reference Hilbert space that continuum is formed by the values of the enumerators that enumerate a corresponding orthonormal base of the Gelfand triple23.
 For subsequent Hilbert spaces a new appropriate embedding continuum will be used, but that continuum may be curved.